Homeowner guide

 Can I dispute an HOA parking fine for a guest's car?

-Yes — especially if the CC&Rs do not clearly restrict guest parking in that location, or if the HOA failed to provide proper notice before fining or towing.
+Yes — especially if the CC&Rs do not clearly restrict guest parking in that location, no signage was posted, or the HOA failed to provide proper notice before fining or towing.
+The HOA must also apply guest parking rules consistently to all homeowners.

 What if the HOA keeps fining me for the same parking spot?